dnewcome/js-xmlwriter/Readme.md

 # Usage

-Create an instance of the writer and call methods sequentially to write out text to the writer's internal xml string variable.
+Create an instance of the writer and call methods sequentially to write XML text to the writer's internal xml string variable.
 This variable may be read in chunks as the document is written to provide a streaming document.